AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 ### Step 1: Create a user in your Commerce sandbox environment

 Create a user in your sandbox environment and confirm that user account information appears in Experience Platform.
-Make sure the email you specified is valid as that is used later in this tutorial to send the abandoned cart email.
+Ensure the email you specified is valid as that is used later in this tutorial to send the abandoned cart email.

 1. Sign in or create an account in your Commerce sandbox environment.